- Email: Josh.Kantrow@lewisbrisbois.com

 - Fax: 312.345.1778

 Mr. Kantrow’s experience managing claims enables him to view legal issues from the client’s perspective.
 Several years ago, Mr. Kantrow worked in London for a Berkshire Hathaway backed insurer.
 In this role, Josh managed complex professional liability litigation, analyzed claims, counseled on contract wordings, and assessed risk.
 Mr. Kantrow also served for three years as outside counsel for a national manufacturer based in Chicago, managing claims and providing transactional advice.

-Mr. Kantrow has been a featured speaker at approximately 50 seminars, including conferences conducted across the United States, in Europe and in Israel.
-Josh also co-hosts Lewis Brisbois’ “The BIPA Radar” podcast, has appeared as a guest on multimedia platforms (including radio, television and podcasts), has been interviewed by Business Insurance and Metropolitan Corporate Counsel and also has published articles on liability and litigation tactics.
+Mr. Kantrow has been a speaker at approximately 50 seminars, conducted across the United States, in Europe and in Israel.
+Josh also co-hosts Lewis Brisbois’ “The BIPA Radar” podcast, has appeared as a guest on multimedia platforms (including radio, television and podcasts), has been interviewed by leading industry publications, and has published articles on various legal topics and issues.

 Prior to moving to Chicago, Mr. Kantrow spent a semester in law school at the Université Aix-Marseille in Aix-en-Provence, France, interned for a federal judge at the U.S. Claims Court in Washington, D.C., and practiced in New Orleans for four years.

 Selected Presentations & Publications

 Mr. Kantrow has presented on professional liability and other legal issues at approximately 50 seminars and conferences throughout the United States, and in England, France and Israel, including before the following organizations: American Conference Institute; American International Group Conference; American Society for Healthcare Risk Management; Association of Legal Administrators; BCS Group’s Annual Conference; Chicago Bar Association; Illinois State University; International Underwriting Association; Israel Advanced Technology Industries; Lloyd’s Underwriting Association; Markel Corporation; Minnesota Lawyers Mutual Insurance Company; Monomoy Capital; Navigators Management Company; New Jersey Bar Association; Ravinia Capital; and Technion University (Israel).
 He also co-hosts Lewis Brisbois’ “The BIPA Radar” podcast, has appeared as a guest on approximately 75 radio and television programs and podcasts, has been interviewed by leading industry publications, and has published articles on various legal topics and issues.